Infrastructure Information Management

 Some years ago, when we realized this; we decided on making reports, take photographs, and log points of those inaccuracies, thinking that this record of on-site information could be used by clients and designers later.
 Undoubtedly, this was a great starting point.
 We at least acknowledged that there was a problem, and seemed keen on solving it.

 But here is where it failed: Those records could never be used.

 They could never be used, because they were recorded in the most unorganized and boring ways, that no one could find them when they needed them, and when they found them, they could not find any meaning in them.
 Think of this: those important information that are invaluable to change the face of our cities, were usually handed over digitally via USB’s to clients.
 Via USB’s?
 Let’s face it, in today’s busy world people forget where they keep their life saving medicines.
 It is foolish to expect that they will remember where they keep their USB’s.
 This silly error has already cost us a fortune of information.

-We should store that information in a way, that people looking for them have access to them within minutes; because if it takes longer, in this attention deficit world, nobody is going to bother to look for them.
+We should store that Infrastructure Information Management in a way, that people looking for them have access to them within minutes; because if it takes longer, in this attention deficit world, nobody is going to bother to look for them.

-So if we ask ourselves, what tool should we use to store that information, so that we find that information when we need them?
+So if we ask ourselves, what tool should we use to store that Infrastructure Information Management, so that we find that information when we need them?
 We will find that this question does not have a direct answer, because where we store them totally depends upon what we wish to store in them.
 So we need to first find, what to store in them?